drewgolden/balena-ads-b/README.md

 - https://www.flightradar24.com/build-your-own
 - https://flightaware.com/adsb/piaware/build.

 If you wish to keep the setup as cheap as possible, you can use a Raspberry Pi Zero rather than the described Raspberry Pi 3 B+.
 The Raspberry Pi Zero comes without ethernet, however.
 If you need this, you will have to buy [a breakout cable](https://shop.pimoroni.com/products/three-port-usb-hub-with-ethernet-and-microb-connector), too.
 Keep in mind that the Zero is less powerful than the 3 B+.
-If you plan to run a lot of services simultaneously, you should probably go all-in on the 3 B+. **Note:** A Raspberry Pi 4 is currently not supported.
+If you plan to run a lot of services simultaneously, you should probably go all-in on the 3 B+.

 In addition to the Pi, you will need an RTL-SDR compatible USB dongle.
 The dongles are based on a digital television tuner, and numerous types will work – both generic TV sticks and specialized ADS-B sticks (produced by FlightAware).
 Although both options work, the ADS-B sticks seem to perform a little better.